LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 For practical experimentation, a triplet of images (mitochondria, MitoSegNet segmentation, and DIC) is attached to the webpage.
 All macros for global thresholding and subsequent mitochondrial analyses are available for testing.
 Additionally, the [retrained MitoSegNet model](https://owncloud.cesnet.cz/index.php/s/cnDFxKV5wVLLTt5), cca 355 MB, is provided.

+You may find the corresponding program MitoS for mitochondria segmentation that can use this model [here](https://github.com/MitoSegNet/MitoS-segmentation-tool).

 ### Computation of Branching and Filamentous Factors

 - **Branching Factor** = the SUM of all branch points per skeleton / the SUM of all end points per skeleton.